Kalmy8/Obsidian-DS-Base/Programming/OOP Basics/OOP Basics (6th) lesson.md

 - Implement comparison (`>, >=, <, <=, ==, ...)` logic for custom objects
 - which is also useful when using `sort()` function
-- If some operators are missing, python will raise a corresponding error if you'll try to compare elemenes using that operator
+- If some operators are missing, python will raise a corresponding error if you'll try to compare elements using that operator
 - You could define only `__eq__` and `__le__` comparison operator, and python will auto-complete all the others if you use `from functools import total_ordering`